featured-image

 After choosing your country, the next thing is to decide on a university.
 Here are some essential criteria to consider:

-1. Pick your discipline: you might find some interesting Bachelor’s or Master’s programs, but the most popular fields include finances, economics, marketing, health sciences, or public health.
+1. Pick your discipline: You might find some interesting Bachelor’s or Master’s programs, but the most popular fields include finances, economics, marketing, health sciences, or public health.

-2. Decide where you want to study: do some research about the country or university with the study programs you’re interested in.
+2. Decide where you want to study: Research about the country or university with the study programs you’re interested in.
 Also, consider career opportunities, living costs, facilities, or transport.

-3. Use search engines: professional web platforms are helpful when you want to get information about a particular university and what options it offers.
+3. Use search engines: Professional web platforms are helpful when you want to get information about a particular university and what options it offers.
 You can check websites like Bachelorsportal, Mastersportal, or PhDportal.

 4. Look for international University Rankings: The best ranking systems give an outline of international universities, such as